-The Federal Law for the Protection of Personal Data does provide a 'finality principle', whereby a PII controller is restricted to using the PII only to fulfil the purpose or purposes stated in the privacy notice provided to the individuals, the purpose of which must comply with the legality standard.
+The Law does provide a 'finality principle', whereby a PII controller is restricted to using the PII only in order to fulfil the purpose or purposes stated in the privacy notice provided to the individuals, the purpose of which must comply with the legality standard.
 If the PII controller intends to process data for other purposes that are not compatible with, or similar to, the purposes set out in the privacy notice, an individual's consent must be collected again for such additional purposes.